meshery/meshery/docs/pages/guides/configuration-management/exporting-models.md

 Export existing Meshery [Models](/concepts/logical/models) or your custom infrastructure crd imported as [Models](/concepts/logical/models) in Meshery.
 The platform supports a variety of application definition formats, and you can export designs using either the Meshery CLI or the Meshery UI.

-## Import Designs Using Meshery CLI
+## Import Models Using Meshery CLI

 **Step 1: Install Meshery CLI**